MaximilianRue/STEGL/README.md

 ## The STEGL Configurator

+You can launch the configurator by double-clicking `stegl.exe` or by running `python.exe runstegl.py`.

 All configuration options mentioned above can be directly accessed / specified using the *STEGL* Configurator.
 All widgets offer a hover menu that directly show which value in the configuration file is edited by them.

 ![STEGL's main window](./images/STEGL_GUI_01.PNG) ![The additional launch options window.](./images/STEGL_GUI_02.PNG)